paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-076-judicial-proceedings.md

 <a id="section-7453"></a>
 ## § 7453.
 Rules of practice, procedure, and evidence

-Except in the case of proceedings conducted under section 7436(c) or 7463, the proceedings of the Tax Court and its divisions shall be conducted in accordance with such rules of practice and procedure (other than rules of evidence) as the Tax Court may prescribe and in accordance with the rules of evidence applicable in trials without a jury in the United States District Court of the District of Columbia.
+Except in the case of proceedings conducted under section 7436(c) or 7463, the proceedings of the Tax Court and its divisions shall be conducted in accordance with such rules of practice and procedure (other than rules of evidence) as the Tax Court may prescribe and in accordance with the Federal Rules of Evidence.

 ### Statutory Notes

+#### References in Text
+The Federal Rules of Evidence, referred to in text, are set out in the Appendix to Title 28, Judiciary and Judicial Procedure.

 #### Amendments
+2015—Pub.
+L. 114–113 substituted “the Federal Rules of Evidence” for “the rules of evidence applicable in trials without a jury in the United States District Court of the District of Columbia”.

 1997—Pub.
 L. 105–34 substituted “section 7436(c) or 7463” for “section 7463”.

 1969—Pub.
 L. 91–172 inserted reference to the exception in the case of proceedings conducted under [section 7463 of this title](./chapter-076-judicial-proceedings.md#section-7463).

+#### Effective Date of 2015 Amendment
+Pub.
+L. 114–113, div.
+Q, title IV, § 425(b), Dec.
+18, 2015, 129 Stat.
+3125, provided that: “The amendment made by this section [amending this section] shall apply to proceedings commenced after the date of the enactment of this Act [Dec.
+18, 2015] and, to the extent that it is just and practicable, to all proceedings pending on such date.”

 #### Effective Date of 1969 Amendment
 Amendment by Pub.
 L. 91–172 effective one year after Dec.
 30, 1969, see section 962(e) of Pub.
 L. 91–172, set out as an Effective Date note under [section 7463 of this title](./chapter-076-judicial-proceedings.md#section-7463).